corsairmarks/deassimilate_machines/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Support updated flag from Full Military Service for Battle Thralls
 * 1.0.2 Support Gestalt Dissociation when the player also has Transcendence (psionic assimilation)
+* 1.0.3 Code refactoring - no functionality changes

 ## Source Code